• Skip to primary navigation

 If you look to add a little bit of sweet taste, this starch can be a good option.
 You can find it with a lot of alternative names such as cassava flour, mandioca, almidon de yuca, tapioca flour, yuca, aipim, or boba.

 Keep in mind that tapioca starch is not a good fit for acidic liquids.
-If you will combine those two, you will lose the ability to thickening.
+If you will combine those two, you will lose the ability to thicken.

 It is best to use for pie fillings.